This Fact Sheet is not relevant in your region

 - take an action to remedy the matter; or

 The service is free, but you must make your complaint within a time limit.
 The service can accept a complaint within 12 months of a deadlock letter.
 If you have not received a deadlock letter, they may be able to investigate a complaint older than 12 months.See the Useful contacts section for contact details.

 Other steps you can take

 If you are not happy with what Ombudsman Services: Energy has decided, you may be able to take court action, depending on what’s gone wrong.
-This could involve you in significantly more costs, so you should discuss your plan for action with the Citizens Advice consumer service first.
+This could involve you in significantly more costs, so you should discuss your plan for action with Advice Direct Scotland's energy advice service first.
 See the Useful contacts section for details.

 Help with your energy bills

 The Warm Home Discount takes a set amount off your electricity bill, or off your gas bill if you ask your supplier to apply it to that account.

 You may be automatically eligible to get the discount if you receive the Guarantee Credit part of Pension Credit.
 If you are not eligible to get the Warm Home Discount automatically, you may be able to get it if you are on a low income.